hipay/hipay-docs/hipay-enterprise-sdk-ios/08-Advanced-usage.md

 ```

-### Implementation note
+**Implementation note**

-The *signature* parameter is required for security.
-Please refer to the [Generating a server-side signature](#generating-a--signature) section for details.
+The *signature* parameter is required for security purposes.
+Please refer to the [Signature](#signature) section for details.

 When requesting a new order, do not forget to check the state of the newly created transaction.
 Moreover, you may need to redirect your users to a web page if the *forwardUrl* property is defined.
-In this case, you need to define the redirect URL properties on your order request object: *acceptURL*, *declineURL*, etc. In order for the HiPay platform to properly redirect users to your app, we advise you to use redirect URLs based on [iOS app URL schemes][apple-scheme] (e.g.: `myapp://order-result`).
+In this case, you need to define the redirect URL properties on your order request object: *acceptURL*, *declineURL*, etc. In order for the HiPay platform to properly redirect users to your app, we advise you to use redirect URLs based on [iOS app URL schemes][https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899] (e.g.: `myapp://order-result`).

 ### Getting the payment products enabled on your account